SaffronCode/SaffronCodeJS/README.md

 `import {framework} from 'saffroncodejs'`

 ## EventDispatcher

-`framework.EventDispatcher:Class`
-List of functions:
-`var dispatcher = new EventDispatcher();
+	var dispatcher = new EventDispatcher();

 	//How to add and remove an EventListner on an dispatcher

 	dispatcher.addEventListner(type:string,trigger:(eventType?:string,param?:any)=>any):void;

 	//sample : dispatcher.addEventListner("LOGGED_IN",this.userIsLoggedIn)

 	dispatcher.removeEventListner(type:string,trigger:(eventType?:string,param?:any)=>any):void;

 	//sample : dispatcher.removeEventListner("LOGGED_IN",this.userIsLoggedIn)

 	//How to dispatch an event on your dispatcher

 	dispatcher.dispatchEvent(type:string,param:any=null):void;

-//sample : dispatcher.dispatchEvent("LOGGED_IN",userTocken)`
+	//sample : dispatcher.dispatchEvent("LOGGED_IN",userTocken)

 ## PageManager(ReactRouter's Assist)
-`

     dispatcher:new EventDispatcher()

     PAGE_CHANGED : "PAGE_CHANGED"